eclipse-sumo/sumo/docs/web/docs/Networks/Further_Outputs.md

 [netconvert](../netconvert.md),
 [netgenerate](../netgenerate.md), and [netedit](../Netedit/index.md)
-allow to generate additional output files besides writing a SUMO network file.
+allow generating additional output files besides writing a SUMO network file.
 They will be presented in the following.

 # Writing/Exporting Networks